avkewalr-msft/live-video-analytics/utilities/video-analysis/yolov3-onnx/readme.md

 ## Building the docker container

-Build the container image (should take some minutes) by running the following Docker command from a command window in that directory
+Build the container image (should take some minutes) by running the following docker command from a command window in that directory

 ```bash
     docker build . -t yolov3-onnx:latest